spwalgren/Student-Budget-Tracker/Sprint1.md

 11. As a site user, I would like to have my financial data displayed in an organized fashion, so I won't be overwhelmed.

 ## Issues We Planned to Address
 We wanted to focus on the login for this first sprint.
-Financial data is important and needs to be secured.
+Financial data is important and needs to be kept safe.
 Because of that, we wanted to focus on story 1.

 ## Issues We Successfully Completed
 We were able to create a login page for registered users which covers story 1.
-We were also able to implement login system where the user's information will be safe and secure through utilizing browser cookies and password hashing.
+The login system utilizes password hashing and browser cookies to aide in ensuring whoever is logging in only gets access to their information.

 ## Issues Not Successfuly Completed
-None.
-We had our focus on a single issue for this first sprint which allowed us to complete it successfully.
+We have not fully implemented a logout system yet.
+We could also step up the security measures on the login system by creating an input validation method.